ethereum/consensus-specs/fork_choice/confirmation-rule.md

                      confirmation_slashing_threshold: int,
                      block_root: Root) -> bool:
     """
-    Returns whether the `block_root`'s checkpoint is justified
+    Returns whether the `block_root`'s checkpoint will be justified by the end of this epoch.
     """
     current_epoch = get_current_store_epoch(store)